-Located a short distance from the National Museum of Ireland – Country Life, Turlough Round Tower is set in a Church of Ireland graveyard and alongside church ruins, dating from the 1700s.
+Located a short distance from the National Museum of Ireland – Country Life, Turlough Round Tower is set in a cemetery and alongside church ruins, dating from the 1700s.

 Those who constructed Ireland’s round towers were true craftsmen and their workmanship has stood the test of time.

 Over the years, the Office of Public Works (OPW) has carried out some minor renovation work as part of their brief to preserve Ireland’s heritage sites.

 Turlough Round Tower is just over 22 meters in height and the blocked doorway, located approximately four meters above the ground, was to prevent invaders from gaining access.